linnik1239/Algorithms-red-black-tree-C-project/README.md

 This tree is balanced what makes the run time complexity of this operation to be O(k).

-There is MAKEFILE for making compilation in UBUNTU.
+There is Makefile for making compilation in Ubuntu.